mayankpuvvala/mayankpuvvala/README.md

 - As part of my 100 Days of Machine Learning journey, I'm exploring the world of artificial intelligence and data science.
 - Sharpening my skills in various machine learning algorithms and deep learning techniques.
 - Excited to build intelligent applications that make a difference.
-- **FaceID**: Today, I developed a real-time face recognition system using deep learning techniques and the Dlib library.
-Check it out in my projects!
+-
 💼 Work Highlights:
 - **Phone OTP**: Implemented secure phone OTP authentication using Google Firebase.
+- **FaceID**: Developed a real-time face recognition system using deep learning techniques and the Dlib library.
 - **Travels**: Designed and developed travel websites for wanderlust seekers.
 - **Foods**: Created mouth-watering food apps to order your favorite dishes.
 - **Fashions**: Fashion e-commerce websites that redefine your style.